Report of the Board of Supervisory Directors

 Committees of the Board of Supervisory Directors

-The Risk and Credit Committee reviewed the commitments, equity investments, and loans to members of senior management that must be presented to it under the KfW Law and KfW Bylaws, as well as the scope of borrowings required by KfW for its funding, and the related swap transactions necessary for hedging, and addressed the risk situation and the effectiveness of the risk management system.
-It also dealt with KfW’s exposure in different countries and regions, the development and assessment of political risks, including the United Kingdom’s exit from the EU, measures to further develop the risk culture, details of market price risks and their management, KfW funding in local currencies, the potential effects of regulatory measures currently under discussion, and the risk profile of the business sector Export and project finance.
-The results of Bundesbank assessments, along with the resulting measures and projects, the talks with the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht – “BaFin”) and the regulatory capital requirements to KfW were also discussed.
+The Risk and Credit Committee reviewed the commitments, equity investments, and loans to members of executive bodies that must be presented to it under the KfW Law and KfW Bylaws, as well as the scope of borrowings required by KfW for its funding, and the related swap transactions necessary for hedging, and addressed the risk situation and the effectiveness of the risk management system.
+It also dealt with KfW's exposure in various countries, regions and sectors, the development and assessment of political risks in relevant areas of activity, measures to further develop the risk culture, details of stress testing and market price risks, including further development of their measurement, the potential effects of regulatory measures currently under discussion, the risk profile of financing in certain sectors, and the remuneration system, with a particular focus on the IVV.
+The report on shadow banks initiated an in-depth discussion on the topic.
+The current coronavirus developments and their effects on KfW's risk situation were also addressed in detail.
+The regulatory capital requirements of KfW, in particular the requirements under Basel IV were also repeatedly discussed.
 And lastly, the committee discussed the risk strategy, including capital planning for the next few financial years.

-The Audit Committee addressed the accounting process, KfW’s net assets, financial position and earnings position, the reports by Internal Auditing and Compliance and the annual financial statements of KfW Group 2017.
-It made corresponding recommendations to the Board of Supervisory Directors for the approval of the annual financial statements 2017 and the appointment of the auditor for 2019.
+The Audit Committee addressed the accounting process, KfW's net assets, financial and earnings position, the reports by Internal Auditing and Compliance and the annual financial statements of KfW Group 2019.
+It made corresponding recommendations to the Board of Supervisory Directors for the approval of the annual financial statements 2019 and the appointment of the auditor for 2021.
+The committee monitored the public call for tender of the framework agreement for the audit of KfW Group and its companies for financial years 2022 to 2025, with an option to extend for financial year 2026.
 Based on information supplied by the Executive Board, it evaluated the efficiency of the risk management system, the internal control system (ICS) and the internal audit system.
-In addition, it addressed auditor independence and certain focal points of the 2018 annual audit and discussed the initial results of the 2018 annual audit in detail (audit report part I).
-The committee approved the audit plan of the Internal Auditing department for 2019.
-It monitored the ongoing major projects, as well as banking supervisory issues and reviewed in detail the Bundesbank assessments, along with the resulting measures and projects.
-In particular, the committee dealt with the results of the supervisory assessment of Internal Auditing as well as with the measures taken to remedy findings of the Internal Auditing reorientation project.
-The committee also intensively discussed the implementation of the action plan KfW developed together with an auditor to optimise KfW’s IT and payment transaction systems.
+In addition, it addressed auditor independence, determined focal points of the 2020 financial statements audit and discussed the initial results of the 2020 financial statements audit (audit report part I).
+The committee approved the audit plan of the Internal Auditing department for 2021.
+It monitored banking supervisory issues and closely reviewed the banking supervisory assessments, along with the resulting measures and projects to remedy the findings..

 The committee chairpersons reported to the Board of Supervisory Directors regularly on the work of the committees.